 For the sake of accuracy (and simplicity) let’s assume each day has approximately 10,000 seconds when it’s viable for the system to place trades.
-In each of these trades the HFT trader aims to make a profit on the smallest possible price movement at around 0.00025% of the full price.
+In each of these trades, the HFT trader aims to make a profit on the smallest possible price movement at around 0.00025% of the full price.
 This amounts to $2.50 per transaction using the available $1,000,000.
 By itself that minuscule sum doesn’t even register for most investors.
-On the other hand when repeated 10,000 times it becomes $25,000 per day, almost risk free in a fully automated system.
-Under those terms these HFT micro enterprises are looking at a potential income of $6,250,000 over the course of a year of 250 business days.
-Comparing the required the $250,000 collateral to the capacity for profit makes it seem like a promising investment opportunity and many investors have taken noticed.
-It didn’t fail to catch the attention of hedge & mutual fund managers either, although only after capital started flowing into these HFT companies.
-The other concern these fund managers have is that the high speed trading between the HFT companies only inflates the volume without giving them enough information to evaluate the real value of the assets in question through technical analysis.
-The knowledge they built through years of studying & experience has a tough time competing with the profits of the HFT enterprises.
-This causes them to question the legitimacy of the profits made by HFT firms.
-Many even consider it borderline market manipulation, since their profits are based purely on their trade being executed quicker than the ones resulting from the thoughtful analysis of professional traders.
+On the other hand, when repeated 10,000 times it becomes $25,000 per day.
+Furthermore, it’s almost risk free in a fully automated system.
+Under those terms, these High-Frequency Trading micro-enterprises are looking at a potential income of $6,250,000 over the course of a year of 250 business days.
+Comparing the required the $250,000 collateral to the capacity for profit makes it seem like a promising investment opportunity.

+Many ambitious investors have taken notice of this new technology.
+It didn’t fail to catch the attention of hedge & mutual fund managers either, although only after capital started flowing into these High-Frequency Trading companies.
+The other concern these fund managers have is that the high-speed trading between the HFT companies only inflates the volume without giving them enough information to evaluate the real value of the assets in question through technical analysis.
+The knowledge they built through years of studying & experience has a tough time competing with the profits of the High-Frequency Trading enterprises.
+This causes them to question the legitimacy of the profits made by High-Frequency Trading firms.
+Many even consider it borderline market manipulation.
+The reason being that these firms base their profits purely on their trades executing quicker than the ones resulting from the thoughtful analysis of professional traders.

 Today High-Frequency Trading mostly serves as a method to keep liquidity high, which also alleviated the worries of fund managers.
-Exchanges imposed new rules & capital requirement for these liquidity providers.
-Today their profit primarily comes from the exchange (in the form of commissions) as payment for them helping to ensure market liquidity.
+Exchanges imposed new rules & capital requirements for these liquidity providers.
+Today their profit primarily comes from the exchange in the form of commissions.
+It’s their payment for helping to ensure market liquidity.
 In Europe for example, these companies had to fit into the existing financial framework as outlined by part of the MiFID 2 regulations.